fancompute/wavetorch/README.md

 This python package computes time-domain solutions of the [scalar wave equation](https://en.wikipedia.org/wiki/Wave_equation).
 It also computes gradients of these solutions, using pytorch, with respect to the spatial distribution of material density inside a user-defined region of a larger domain.
 Here, the wave equation is discretized with finite differences and implemented in a recurrent neural network (RNN) cell, `WaveCell`, which subclasses `torch.nn.Module`.
 This allows all of the standard pytorch optimization modules to be used for training/optimization.
 An example of a structure's evolution during the training procedure is shown in the image above.

-This package is designed around vowel recognition, using the the dataset of raw audio recordings available from Prof James Hillenbrand's [website](https://homepages.wmich.edu/~hillenbr/voweldata.html).
-However, the core components provided by this package, namely the `WaveCell` module and the training routines, could be applied to other learning tasks on time-series data.
+This package is designed to perform vowel recognition, using the the dataset of raw audio recordings available from Prof James Hillenbrand's [website](https://homepages.wmich.edu/~hillenbr/voweldata.html).
+However, the core components provided by this package, namely the `WaveCell` module and the training routines, may be easily applied to other learning tasks involving time-series data.

 If you find this package useful in your research, please consider citing our paper: